IsadoraMuniz/My-MIPS/README.md

 # My-MIPS
-Project of a MIPS processor architecture implemented in Verilog using software Quartus Lite.
+Project of a processor architecture based on MIPS mono-cycle implemented in Verilog using software Quartus Lite.